CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Syntax VOP3B GCN 1.2: V_ADDC_U32 VDST, SDST(2), SRC0, SRC1, SSRC2(2)
 Description: Add SRC0 to SRC1 with carry stored in SSRC2 bit with number that equal lane id, and store result to VDST and store carry flag to SDST (or VCC) bit with number that equal to lane id.
 SDST and SSRC2 are 64-bit.
+Bits for inactive threads in SDST are always zeroed.
 Operation:
 ```
 UINT64 mask = (1ULL<<LANEID)
 UINT8 CC = ((SSRC2&mask) ?
 1 : 0)
 UINT64 temp = (UINT64)SRC0 + (UINT64)SRC1 + CC
+SDST = 0
 VDST = temp
 SDST = (SDST&~mask) | ((temp >> 32) ? mask : 0)
 ```